-Dominated by the Grunwald Monument and flanked by the Academy of Fine Arts, Plac Matejki might be just a sliver of a square, but it is one of the more visually striking squares in the city and a favourite spot for Independence Day celebrations.
-Until the Academy was built in the 1870’s, this area was part of the Stary Kleparz market, then known as Rynek Kleparski; in 1882 it was given its current name in celebration of painter Jan Matejko, who was awarded honorary citizenship of Kraków the same year - a rare case of a square or street being named after a living person.
-The Grunwald Memorial, commemorating every Pole’s favourite battle - the 1410 Battle of Grunwald, during which the Poles gave the Teutonic Knights a thorough whipping (a historical rarity and point of pride even 600 years later) - was unveiled in 1910.
+Dominated by the Grunwald Monument and flanked by the Academy of Fine Arts, Plac Matejki might be just a sliver of a square, but it is one of the more visually striking public squares in the city.
+Until the Art Academy was built in the 1870s, this area was part of the Stary Kleparz market, then known as Rynek Kleparski; in 1882 it was given its current name in celebration of painter Jan Matejko, who was awarded honorary citizenship of Kraków the same year - a rare case of a square or street being named after a living person.
+The Grunwald Monument, commemorating every Pole’s favourite battle - the 1410 Battle of Grunwald, during which the Poles gave the Teutonic Knights a thorough whipping (a historical rarity and point of pride even 600 years later) - was unveiled in 1910.
+Nearby can be found Kraków's own 'tomb of the unknown soldier,' around which Independence Day (Nov.
+11) celebrations are conducted each year.
 The ends of the square are capped with two other points of interest: St. Florian's Church in the north and the Barbican in the south.

 St. Florian's Basilica

 Located at the top of Plac Matejki, St. Florian's might be a basilica, but it's also fairly dull (by Kraków standards, at least).
 Dating back to the 12th or early 13th century and consecrated by Kraków bishop and historian Wincenty Kadłubek, the church i